 While HIV is incredibly serious, it takes time to deplete your immune system.
 Without treatment, it takes the average person 10 years to develop AIDS.
 While getting tested for HIV/AIDS can be anxiety-provoking, it is much better to know your HIV status.
 With a combination of treatment and lifestyle changes, you and your doctor can work to slow the damage of HIV, giving you a long and happy life.

-HIV is commonly transmitted through sexual activity: vaginal, oral, or anal.
+HIV is commonly transmitted through sexual activity, whether it’s vaginal, oral, or anal.
 With this in mind, using safe sex practices (such as condoms and dental dams) are key to preventing HIV infections.
-You may also consider reducing the number of partners you have sex with or even remain abstinent as ways of reducing your chances of catching HIV.
+You may also consider reducing the number of partners you have sex with a a way of reducing your chances of catching HIV.
 Because your partner may show no HIV symptoms, and may not even know they have HIV, it’s critical to have safe sex.
-You and your partner can also stay healthy through regular STD/HIV testing, openly and responsibly sharing your status with one another.
+You and your partner can also stay healthy through regular STD/HIV testing and openly and responsibly sharing your status with one another.

 You cannot get HIV through saliva, meaning that it is perfectly safe to kiss and share food with someone who has HIV.
 You cannot get HIV from hugging, holding hands, sneezing, coughing, or by sitting on a toilet seat.
 While some people have heard stories about getting HIV through blood transfusions, these stories were from long ago; hospitals have since learned and now take careful precautions with regards to blood and needle usage, making blood transfusions perfectly safe.